Nillumbik Prize for Contemporary Writing

 Entries are accepted in the following streams:

-- a changing genre award - with open, local and youth categories.
+- A changing genre award - with open, local and youth categories.
+In 2022 that category is Poetry.

 The winning entries are published in an anthology.
 The NPCW is presented in association with Yarra Plenty Regional Library.